-Funding: LEAP and General Fund
+Funding: LEAP, and-General Fund, and CDBG

 Timing: 1) As part of the City's Zoning Ordinance update which is planned to be adopted in Q4 2024.
 2) Apply annually as NOFAs are released for the duration of the housing element planning period.
+3a) The study is to be completed by December 2025 pursuant to the County's adopted housing element.
+3b) The identification and inventory of farmworker housing sites to be completed one year after the completion of the housing needs study in 3a), and the City will proactively outreach to property owners and non-profit housing developers at least biennially.